github/codeql/docs/codeql/ql-language-reference/signatures.rst

 Predicate signatures declare module parameters that will be substituted with predicates when the module is instantiated.

-The substitution of predicate signatures relies on structural typing, i.e. predicates do not have to be explicitly defined as implementing a predicate signature - they just have to match the return and argument types.
+The substitution of predicate signatures relies on structural typing.
+That is, predicates do not have to be explicitly defined as implementing a predicate signature - they just have to match the return and argument types.

 Predicate signatures are defined much like predicates themselves, but they do not have a body.